kryzhov/kryzhov.github.io/_posts/2018-10-01-enbw mission statement.md

 Our area of responsibility:

-The tasks of EnBW Handel
-focus on the core commodities electricity, gas, coal, oil, CO2 and related commodities as well as financial derivatives and emission allowances are expanding to new markets on behalf of the Group to support risk management activities, but not to engage in proprietary trading (e.g., metals)
-Focus on the liquid trading period, with trading activity expanding into the illiquid horizon for the core commodities are primarily focused on the domestic European energy markets and, in the Group order, also on the non-European energy markets
+The tasks are focused on the core commodities electricity, gas, coal, oil, CO2 and related commodities as well as financial derivatives and emission allowances; are expanding to new markets on behalf of the Group to support risk management activities, but not to engage in proprietary trading (e.g., metals) ; the liquid trading period, with trading activity expanding into the illiquid horizon for the core commodities; are primarily focused on the domestic European energy markets and, in the Group order, also on the non-European energy markets.

 EnBW Handel acts in the best interests of the Group and adheres to its rules and regulations